$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation

-{ This paper addresses the $\CH_2$-optimal approximation of linear dynamical systems with quadratic-output functions, also known as linear quadratic-output systems.
+This paper addresses the $\CH_2$-optimal approximation of linear dynamical systems with quadratic-output functions, also known as linear quadratic-output systems.
 Our major contributions are threefold.
-First, we derive interpolation-based first-order optimality conditions for the linear quadratic-output $\CH_2$ minimization problem.
+First, we derive interpolatory first-order optimality conditions for the linear quadratic-output $\CH_2$ minimization problem.
 These conditions correspond to the mixed-multipoint tangential interpolation of the full-order linear- and quadratic-output transfer functions, and generalize the Meier-Luenberger optimality framework for the $\CH_2$-optimal model reduction of linear time-invariant systems.
-Second, given the interpolation data, we show how to enforce these mixed-multipoint tangential interpolation conditions explicitly by Petrov-Galerkin projection of the full-order model matrices.
+Second, given the optimal interpolation data, we show how to enforce the interpolatory optimality conditions explicitly by Petrov-Galerkin projection of the full-order model.
 Third, to find the optimal interpolation data, we build on this projection framework and propose a generalization of the iterative rational Krylov algorithm for the $\CH_2$-optimal model reduction of linear quadratic-output systems, called \LQOIRKA{}.
-Upon convergence, \LQOIRKA{} produces a reduced linear quadratic-output system that satisfies the interpolatory optimality conditions.
+Upon convergence, \LQOIRKA{} produces reduced linear quadratic-output systems that satisfy the interpolatory optimality conditions.
 The method only requires solving shifted linear systems and matrix-vector products, thus making it suitable for large-scale problems.
-Numerical examples are included to illustrate the effectiveness of the proposed method. }
+Numerical examples are included to illustrate the effectiveness of the proposed method.